streamlit/docs/content/library/api/connections/connections-snowflake.md

 authenticator = "EXTERNALBROWSER"
 ```

+Learn more about [account indentifier here](https://docs.snowflake.com/en/user-guide/admin-account-identifier).
 You could also specify the full configuration and credentials in your secrets file, as in the [example here](/knowledge-base/tutorials/databases/snowflake#add-connection-parameters-to-your-local-app-secrets).

 ### Using existing Snowflake configuration